dbelinson/GooglePlayAppsCrawler/README.md

 Alternativelly, you can use the "AppsExporter" project that i included to write your own query logic, exporting only the records / fields you need, which will be cheaper than downloading the whole database.

+# Opening the Database

+Since the exported database contains more than 1 milion lines, you will have to use one text editor such as "EM Editor" for opening the file.
+Regular text editor such as Notepad++ and Sublime won't open it and will crash.

 # About me
 My name is Marcello Lins, i am a 23 y/o developer from Brazil who works with BigData and DataMining techniques at the moment.